On the abstract elementary class of acts with embeddings: Limit models

 \underline{Proof of Claim 1.} Let $p = \gtp(a/B, A)$ for $A \in (\Kk_{\aact})_{\| B \|}$ and $a \in A \backslash B$.
 We build $\{ N_i : i < \| B\|^+\} \subseteq (\Kk_{\aact})_{\leq \lambda}$ an increasing continuous chain and $\{ n_i : i < \| B\|^+\}$ by recursion such that:

 \begin{enumerate} \item $N_0= B$, \item for every $i < \| B\|^+$, $n_i \in N_{i +1 }$ and $p = \gtp(n_i/ B, N_{i +1 })$, \item for every $i < \| B\|^+$, $Sn_{i} \cap N_i \subseteq B$. \end{enumerate}

 Let $N = \bigcup_{i < \| B\|^+} N_i$.
 Observe that if $j < i$, then $Sn_i \cap Sn_j \subseteq Sn_i \cap N_{i} \subseteq B$.
-Therefore $N$ and $\{ n_i : i < \| B\|^+\}$ are as required.
+Therefore, $N$ and $\{ n_i : i < \| B\|^+\}$ are as required.

-We do the construction by induction on $i$.
-The base step is given by Condition (1) and if $i$ is limit take unions, so we only need to do the successor step.
+We carry out the construction by induction on $i$.
+The base step is given by Condition (1) and we take unions in limit stages, so we only need to consider the successor step.
 Assume $j = i +1$.
-Then applying the disjoint amalgamation property there are $N_{i+1} \in \act_\lambda$ and $f$ such that the following diagram commutes:
+Then applying the disjoint amalgamation property there are $N_{i+1} \in (\aact)_\lambda$ and $f$ such that the following diagram commutes:

 and $f[A] \cap N_i = B$.
 Let $n_{i} = f(a) \in N_{i+1}$.
 Observe that $Sn_i \cap N_i \subseteq f[A] \cap N_i = B$.
 Hence $N_{i}$ and $n_i \in N_{i+1}$ are as required. $\dagger_{\text{Claim 1}}$